rinmdfa25/II3140-Data-Literacy-AI-virtuallabproject-Laid-Back-Data-18223140/README.md

   ![Laid-Back Data - Matching Words](/docs/matchingpage.png)
   Not only Quiz, users also have challenge of matching the words that being shown on and match the right word with the image</br>

+## Disclaimer!!!

-Disclaimer!: All Assets were not from my work.
-It's reference from Freepik (https://www.freepik.com/) and Pixiv (https://www.pixiv.net/en/).
+All Assets were not from my work.
+It references from Freepik (https://www.freepik.com/) and Pixiv (https://www.pixiv.net/en/).
 All Assets were used in the purpose of education use.
 Not for commercial use.